AG-25/net-pay-calculator-web-app/README.md

 * tests.py - Unittests for the calculator function in src/calculator.py.
 * requirements.txt - A list of Python modules that are needed to run the application.
 * Procfile - A file that defines the web server for Heroku to run the application.
-* src/calculator.py - Additional Python source code, which contains the calculator function that takes salary as an input and returns net pay.
+* src/calculator.py - Additional Python source code, which includes the calculator function that takes salary as an input and returns net pay.
 * src/forms.py - Includes a definition of the flask-wtf form that is used in the application to take user input.
 * templates/index.html - HTML template for the webpage.
 * static/css/styles.css - Custom css styles for index.html.